-The landscape is comprised of beautiful beaches and a shoreline dotted with castles which make it perfect for visitors looking to unwind and relax.
+Comprised of beautiful beaches and a shoreline dotted with castles, it’s perfect for visitors looking to unwind and relax.

 This beautiful island, located twelve miles off the coast of Rhode Island, offers a lot of breathtaking sights to explore and we have painstakingly selected the best of the best.

 I hope you enjoy them!

 1. Mohegan Bluffs